-Water and Sewer: Water and sewer demand exceeds the potential need for serving the annexation areas.
+Water and Sewer: Water and sewer demand exceeds the capacity to serve the annexation areas.
 An additional assumption is that annexation priority area 02 land will develop as a mix of residential and non-residential uses, the latter taking advantage of the interchange location.
-Therefore, the water and sewer demand for Priority Area 02 assumed 392,040 square feet of non-residential floor area and 236 residential units.
+For planning purposes, the water and sewer demand for Priority Area 02 assumed 392,040 square feet of non-residential floor area and 236 residential units.